Accepting Evolution Is More Important Than Understanding It

 Misconceptions

 Many dismiss evolution because they have an inaccurate or incomplete understanding of it.
-Here you’ll fine just a few of the misconceptions surrounding it.
+Here you’ll find just a few of the misconceptions surrounding it.
 For more information, see our Resources tab.

 In everyday use, the word “theory” is synonymous with an “idea” that someone has about something.
-However, “theory” means something very different in science, and weigh far heavier than “facts” or even “laws.”
-Let’s talk about each of the four levels of understanding.
+However, “theory” means something very different in science, and it carries far more weight than “facts” or even “laws.”

-Hypothesis: Hypotheses are predictions, based on facts, as to what will happen in the world.
-The fact that an apple falls leads to the hypothesis that apples will always fall, and thus allow us to count on apples falling.
+Hypotheses are predictions about what is going to happen.
+The fact that an “apple falls” leads to the hypothesis that “apples will always fall”, and thus allow us to count on apples falling.
 In science, scientists use hypotheses to make predictions as to what will happen in different controlled circumstances that may be otherwise difficult to determine based on the facts you already have.

 For example, taking the fact that you’ve witnessed apples falling, you may hypothesize that apples will always fall.
 But when you take an apple into space on the International Space Station, apples no longer fall.
 Is “apples fall” a fact, then?
 “Apples fall” and “apples float” would appear to contradict.